multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 This defines the account with the address `my_address`, which the testing framework will use to pretend it's you.
 Note that in this fictional universe, your account nonce is `0` (meaning you've never used this account yet) and your `balance` is `1,000,000` (that's a lot of EGLD).

 Note that there are is the text `address:`at the beginning of `my_address`, which instructs the testing framework to treat the immediately following string as a 32-byte address (by also adding the necessary padding to reach the required length), i.e. it shouldn't try to decode it as a hexadecimal number or anything else.
 All addresses in the JSON file above are defined with leading `address:`.
+Smart Contract addresses are defined with leading `sc:`.

 ### **Imaginary address generator**